-At this visit you will be asked whether you would be happy to be contacted in the future to give further blood samples once the study is over (i.e. after the day 30 study visit), to better understand how the immune response to KLH changes over a longer period of time (up to 24 months).
+At this visit you will be asked whether you would be happy to be contacted in the future to give further blood samples once the study is over, to better understand how the immune response to KLH changes over a longer period of time (up to 24 months).
 This is optional and does not oblige you to give a blood donation when contacted.
 If you do provide further blood donations, we will take up to 50mL of blood (approximately 3 tablespoons) per visit, and a maximum of 400mL (approximately two cups) in any 3 month period (similar to the limit used by the NHS blood and transplant service for regular blood donors).
 You will be compensated for the time and inconvenience of providing these additional blood samples.